 Description of Duties

-The CMHS National Advisory Council (NAC) shall, on the basis of material provided, make recommendations to the Director of the Center with respect to activities conducted at the Center; shall review summary statements for applications submitted for grants and cooperative agreements for activities for which Advisory Council approval is required under section 504(c)(2) of the Public Health Service Act.
-Per Section 502(2)(ii) the advisory council will recommend for approval applications for projects that show promise of making valuable contributions to the Center’s mission; and may review any grant or cooperative agreement proposed to be made or entered into by the organization.
-The CMHS NAC may collect, by correspondence or by personal investigation, information as to studies and services that are being carried on in the United States, or any other country as to diseases, disorders or other aspects of human health with respect to the mission of CMHS, and, with the approval of the Assistant Secretary, SAMHSA or the Director of the Center, make such information available through appropriate publications for the benefit of public and private health entities and health professions personnel and for the information of the general public.
-With the approval of the Director, CMHS, the CMHS NAC may appoint subcommittees and convene workshops and conferences.
+The CMHS NAC shall, on the basis of material provided, make recommendations to the HHS Secretary, the SAMHSA Assistant Secretary, and the Center Director with respect to activities conducted at the Center; shall review summary statements for applications submitted for grants and cooperative agreements for activities for which Advisory Council approval is required under Section 504(c)(2) of the Public Health Service Act.
+Per Section 502(2)(ii) the Advisory Council will recommend for approval applications for projects that show promise of making valuable contributions to the Center’s mission; and may review any grant or cooperative agreement proposed to be made or entered into by the organization.
+The CMHS NAC may collect, by correspondence or by personal investigation, information as to studies and services that are being carried on in the United States, or any other country as to diseases, disorders or other aspects of human health with respect to the mission of CMHS, and with the approval of the SAMHSA Assistant Secretary or the Center Director make such information available through appropriate publications for the benefit of public and private health entities and health professions personnel and for the information of the general public.
+With the approval of the CMHS Director, the CMHS NAC may appoint subcommittees and convene workshops and conferences.

 Agency or Official to Whom the Committee Reports

-The CMHS NAC shall advise, consult with, and make recommendations to the Secretary, HHS; the Assistant Secretary, SAMHSA; and the Director, CMHS, concerning matters relating to the activities carried out by and through the Center and the policies respecting such activities.
+The CMHS NAC shall advise, consult with, and make recommendations to the HHS Secretary, the SAMHSA Assistant Secretary, and the CMHS Director concerning matters relating to the activities carried out by and through the Center and the policies respecting such activities.